An In-Depth Look at the ENFP and INTJ Relationship

 Benefits of the Thinking/Feeling Difference

-This difference can create a spark of interest as each one is strong in the area the other is weak.
+This difference can create a spark of interest as each partner is strong in the area the other is weak.
 This can also be a source of frustration (as we’ll discuss later).
 INTJs are drawn to the ENFP’s warm, outgoing nature, and enthusiasm.
 ENFPs are naturally playful, open-minded, and blessed with a good sense of humor.
-INTJs find in the ENFP a warm, comforting, and delightful friend and partner.
+INTJs find in the ENFP a warm, comforting, and enthusiastic friend and partner.
 The ENFP partner can help the INTJ to get a better grasp of their own feelings, values, and emotions.

 ENFPs, in turn, are drawn to the INTJs resolve, intellectual passion, and driven nature.
 INTJs have an intense focus and a natural efficiency and goal-oriented nature that is captivating to the ENFP.
 The INTJ can help the ENFP to be more objective in their decisions and give logic-driven perspectives that may help the ENFP to further achieve their dreams.